 In Haunted Buenos Aires part two, we present some of the distinctive bedeviled private properties in the city, just in time for Halloween.

-The old House of Luca Proden
+The Old House of Luca Proden

 The rock star died in 1987, six years after moving to Argentina in an effort to kick his heroin addiction.

-The offering didn’t seem to work though, as the once-popular bar now only opens a few hours on Saturdays — the spirit of Luca apparently wants some peace.
+The offering didn’t seem to work though, as the once-popular bar now only opens a few hours when they feel like it, mostly on Saturdays — the spirit of Luca apparently wants some peace.

 Palacio de los Bichos /Animal Palace, or The Castle of Villa del Parque